 A Guide to Public Relations Lingo

 Working at Channel V Media as a Business Communications Intern I got the opportunity to dive deep into the public relations field by joining in on client calls, creating media lists, pitch writing, formulating brand ideas, and more.
-Knowing public relations lingo will improve any intern experience.
+Knowing public relations lingo will improve the experience for anyone who’s interfacing with a PR team in some capacity.

-To help future PR interns, here is a shortlist of 20 must-know public relations terms, their meanings and uses.
+Here’s a list of 20 must-know public relations terms, their meanings and uses.

 Public Relations Lingo You’ll Want to Know